kunzeng/TSGD/README.md

 ## TAdam

-The Pytorch implementation of TAdam algorithm in：'Scaling transition from SGDM to plain SGD' [https://arxiv.org/abs/2106.06749](https://arxiv.org/abs/2106.06753)
+The Pytorch implementation of TSGD algorithm in：'Scaling transition from SGDM to plain SGD' [https://arxiv.org/abs/2106.06749](https://arxiv.org/abs/2106.06753)

 ### Usage